cvazquezlos/TestLogAnalyzer/testloganalyzer/README.md

 # TestLogAnalyzer - Back end API REST

 ## About our API
 All you can find in our API Rest is information about projects, executions, logs, file and diff.
 All you need to do is simply; you have to follow the API rules.
 If you try to do following a different way, it's probably what you will receive an error.
+The requests have been tested by using Mocks.

 ## How to use our API
 1. Download [Postman](https://www.getpostman.com/).